Nuclear Arms Race in the Cold War: A Detailed Summary

 The nuclear arms race is one of the most significant events of the entire Cold War.
 The Cold War was a major world event that took place from approximately 1945 until 1990.
 In general, the Cold War involved a stand off and competition between the superpowers of the United States and the Soviet Union (USSR).
 This competition was seen in many aspects of life at the time, but especially in the development of nuclear weapons.
 Both superpowers raced each other to develop as many nuclear weapons as possible.
-This was the essence of the nuclear arms race in the Cold War.
+This was the basis of the nuclear arms race in the Cold War.

 NUCLEAR ARMS RACE IN THE COLD WAR – USA AND SOVIET UNION